 2. Schematic Design

 The schematic design phase is when the design will begin to take shape.
-Architects will work together to establish your stadium’s size and shape.
+Architects and stadium designers will work together to establish your stadium’s size and shape.

 Architectural drawings at this stage will primarily be rough sketches to illustrate the building’s basic concepts.
 You should be ready to provide a list of spaces your stadium will include, such as locker rooms, administrative offices and food and drink vending.
 Your architect will use that list to establish those spaces’ location, size and proximity to each other.

 During the design development phase, you work with your architects to refine and finalize their initial design.
 During this phase, your team will:

 - Establish general structural details, such as locations for doors and windows.